wekan/hx/prototypes/ui/gambas/README.md

 # WeKan ®

-This uses Gambas with SQLite database.
+This uses Gambas for WebUI app with SQLite database.

+Current prototype has login, some menus, but not other functionality yet.

 ## About WeKan ® for Gambas